-Financial assets and liabilities (continued) Financial liabilities are derecognised only when the obligation specified in the contract is discharged, cancelled or expires.
+Financial liabilities are derecognised only when the obligation specified in the contract is discharged, cancelled, or expires.

 Financial assets and liabilities are only offset in the balance sheet when and only when there exists a legally enforceable right to set off the recognised amounts and the company intends either to settle on a net basis, or to realise the assets and settle the liability simultaneously.